-"We also bought one family membership each year to a different arts institution: art museum, zoo, science museum, botanical conservatory, aviary, natural history museum, even a summer water park."
+We also bought one family membership each year to a different arts institution: art museum, zoo, science museum, botanical conservatory, aviary, natural history museum, even a summer water park."

 What should young families consider when buying their first home?

 For example, many houses built before the 1960s had a single bathroom that was shared by four to six family members.
 While I'm not advocating a move back to the single-bathroom house, each family member probably doesn't need his or her own bathroom or sink.
 Children can learn to share by making adjustments in shared bathroom usage.
 Recognize that children's needs for privacy change over time and plan accordingly.
 Each child may not need her or his own bedroom before adolescence, but sharing private space (bedrooms and bathrooms) becomes increasingly difficult with age.
 A first house, when children are younger, may not have as many bedrooms or bathrooms as a house full of teenagers.

-"If you can afford it, you should consider neighborhood and, perhaps even more importantly, school district.
+If you can afford it, you should consider neighborhood and, perhaps even more importantly, school district.
 The school your child attends will be an important determinant of how well the child will do in life.
 Children from schools that provide poor preparation are less likely to succeed academically and professionally later on in life.
 Become engaged in your local PTA or other organizations that monitor the educational system in order to assure that your child is receiving the best education possible.
 Consider neighborhood safety and composition as well.
 Think about the possibility of playmates for your child and safe areas in which your children can play."

 How should parents help ease their children's adjustment?

-"Involve children in the move so that they feel like they are apart of the process and understand what's happening.
+"Involve children in the move so that they feel like they are a part of the process and understand what's happening.
 Depending on the age of the child, parents should find ways that are appropriate.
-For example, a young child might be encouraged to give a favorite toy a "tour" of the new neighborhood, while an older child could "research" fun activities for the family to do in the new town.
+For example, a young child might be encouraged to give a favorite toy a 'tour' of the new neighborhood, while an older child could 'research' fun activities for the family to do in the new town.

-"Recognize that children can have complex feelings, and encourage them to express their emotions.
-Someone might be excited at the thought of moving to a new house, but sad to leave friends.
-The movie "Inside Out" does a wonderful job portraying the emotional experience of a young child.
-As the movie shows, all of emotions have a role, so parents should not put pressure on children to feel a certain way.
+Recognize that children can have complex feelings, and encourage them to express their emotions.
+Someone might be excited at the thought of moving to a new house but sad to leave friends.
+The movie 'Inside Out' does a wonderful job portraying the emotional experience of a young child.
+As the movie shows, all of the emotions have a role, so parents should not put pressure on children to feel a certain way.

-"Maintain consistency where possible.
+Maintain consistency where possible.
 If every Tuesday was 'Taco Tuesday' in your old home, make sure to keep that tradition once you move.
 These little things can help create a sense of stability and provide an anchor during a time of change.

-"Remember that moving is a process.
+Remember that moving is a process.
 Children — and adults — adjust at different rates.
 A child who seems fine during the first few weeks might suddenly start experiencing difficulties.
-Another child might have trouble in the beginning, but do well after some time.
-Signs that children are having trouble adjusting often include regressing into immature behaviors like more temper tantrums or even physical symptoms like stomach aches.
-Parents needs to pay attention to these signs and respond with empathy.
+Another child might have trouble in the beginning but do well after some time.
+Signs that children are having trouble adjusting often include regressing into immature behaviors like more temper tantrums or even physical symptoms like stomachaches.
+Parents need to pay attention to these signs and respond with empathy.
 Social support can be one of the best predictors for transition success."